A long history of educating girls

 The founding of the Royal School for the Daughters of Officers of the Army was in large part due to Mr Alfred Douglas Hamilton, a renowned philanthropist.
-During the Crimean War Mr Hamilton established the ‘Officers’ Widows and Orphans Fund’ and the idea for the Royal School grew from here.
-Her Majesty, Queen Victoria provided a donation to help establish the school and became one of the original patrons of the Royal School.
-Other patrons included four other members of the Royal Family and the Archbishop of Canterbury, and Vice-Patrons included the Duke of Cambridge, four Duchesses, a Bishop and the Viceroy of India.
-The first Lady Superintendent, Miss Emmeline Maria Kingdon, was appointed in the Autumn of 1864.
-On 24th August 1865, the door opened to the first cohort of Royal School girls, who would live and receive their education at the same beautiful site we are housed today.
+During the Crimean War Mr Hamilton established the Officers Widows and Orphans Fund and the idea for the Royal School grew.
+Her Majesty, Queen Victoria provided a donation to help establish the school and became one of the original patrons.
+The first Lady Superintendent, who was recommended by Florence Nightingale, Miss Emmeline Maria Kingdon, was appointed in the Autumn of 1864.
+On 24 August 1865, the doors opened to the first cohort of Royal School girls, who would live and receive their education at the same beautiful site we are housed in today.

 Bath High School

-Bath High School was founded with the aim of providing top quality, affordable education to girls of all social classes.
-It was one of the first schools to be established by the Girls' Day School Trust outside of London.
+Bath High School was founded with the aim of providing top quality, affordable education to girls of all social classes and was one of the first schools to be established by the Girls' Day School Trust outside of London.
 The creation of the school was supported by over 90 local individuals and firms who held a strong belief in promoting girls’ education.
-The permanent committee that drove forward the establishment of the school was chaired by Sir Jerom Murch, a renowned local social and political figure in the city.
-The first headmistress of Bath High School was Miss Susan Wood, who welcomed the first students to the school on 21st September 1875, at its original premises at Portland Place in Lansdown.
-Over the next fifty years, the profile and size of the school grew to the extent that a new site was required, and in 1926 moved to Hope House, which became the new, much-loved home of Bath High.
+The first headmistress of Bath High School was Miss Susan Wood, who welcomed the first students to the school on 21 September 1875, at its premises at Portland Place in Lansdown and due to growth in 1926, moved to Hope House.